stefant989/reactinity/README.md

 # Reactinity

-Reactinity is a compact React library designed to simplify your styling process.
-It includes a variety of SCSS mixins and a custom hooks for obtaining screen information and add classes based on property value, making it easier to create responsive and consistent designs.
+Reactinity is a small React library designed to simplify your styling process.
+It includes a variety of SCSS mixins and a custom hooks, making it easier to create responsive and consistent designs.

 ## Table of contents